Best Places To Live In UK

 5. Bristol – Score 89.83

-Bristol is surely among the top best UK cities in which to work and live.
+Bristol is surely among the top best places to live in the UK for families.
 It is nested the southwest of the UK and is home to many work sectors including IT, manufacturing and communications.
 Bristol is now a home for many start-up companies as well.
 It has also been labeled ‘Mini London’.
 Additionally to this, Bristol is quite popular amongst employers and employees as it has an excellent reputation in the educational field.

 Why choose Bristol?

 - A city of rich history and heritage.

 - Prolific and successful entrepreneurial opportunities.